kali786516/bitcoin/README.md

 ## Introduction

- BitCoin Rest API provides user to achieve following:-
+ BitCoin Rest API allows user to achieve following:-
  * See the price movement for last week, month, year and for any custom date
  * See movement of rolling average price between any two custom dates.
  * Suggest the trading decision to be followed.